Azure/azure-powershell/src/Network/Network/help/New-AzNetworkWatcherConnectionMonitorTestConfigurationObject.md

 ```

 ### -SuccessThresholdChecksFailedPercent
-The percentage of failed check.
+The maximum percentage of failed checks permitted for a test to evaluate as successful.

 ```yaml
 Type: System.Nullable`1[System.Int32]